mikepulaski/youngdynasty.net/content/posts/writing-mac-apps-in-go.md

 title: "Writing Apps in Go and Swift"
 date: 2019-01-29T20:05:45+01:00
 author: Mikey
-summary: A guide for wrapping Go code in Swift for use within a native macOS or iOS application.
+shortSummary: A guide for wrapping Go code in Swift for use within a native macOS or iOS application.
 ---

 Go makes it easy to create safe, reliable and efficient software.
 Concurrency is part of the language, making otherwise complicated code more intuitive to write.
 It can compile binaries for any non-obscure platform and has a quite capable standard library with a lively developer community.

 Although Swift is cross platform, it's perhaps most commonly used to develop apps for Apple's platforms.
 Maybe I'm just not very clever, but even after years of using [Grand Central Dispatch](https://en.wikipedia.org/wiki/Grand_Central_Dispatch) ("GCD"), I still find it hard to write maintainable multi-threaded code[^1] for macOS or iOS.
 Although GCD offers a great improvement over how asynchronous code was written before Snow Leopard,[^2] I couldn't help but wonder what it would be like if I could focus on creating and designing APIs without having to worry about the minutiae of parallelism (threads, semaphores, locks, barriers, etc.).

 [^1]: The subtleties required to implement coordination between routines and access to shared variables, especially after periods of inactivity in the codebase, is hard.
 [^2]: Back in my day, we called macOS "OS X".
 And we managed `NSThread` and `NSRunLoop` instances ourselves.
 Get off my lawn! 👴

 All that to say, when I discovered a straight-forward and performant way to call Go code from Swift, it felt like I unlocked new developer super-powers!